Nurbanu Sultan: Valide Sultan

 Şehzade Murad had been sent to serve as Governor of Manisa on the Aegean coast and was there when Sultan Selim II died in 1574.
 Nurbanu first learned the news and then ordered everyone to keep their mouths shut.
-She did not share the sultan's death with anyone other than Sokollu Mehmed Pasha, Grand Vizir.
-Her goal was to allow her son Murad to arrive to Istanbul in secret before anyone could take advantage of the situation.
-Nurbanu realized this as much, if not more, than anyone and took quick action.
-Security and privacy in the harem were the most strict anywhere and no one knew when Selim II had actually died.
+She did not share the sultan's death with anyone other than Sokollu Mehmed Pasha, the Grand Vizir.
+Her goal was to enable her son Murad to reach Istanbul in secret before anyone could take advantage of the situation.
+Security and privacy in the harem were the most strict anywhere, and no one else knew when Selim II had actually died.
 Nurbanu told no one, hid the dead body of her husband in an icebox, and sent word to Manisa for her son to come to Constantinople immediately.
 It was not made known publicly until twelve days later when Murad arrived and Nurbanu delivered up Selim's body.
 Her son became sultan and Nurbanu became valide sultan, the highest position a woman could hold in the Ottoman Empire.

-Nurbanu's real influence began at this time, she enjoyed significant power between 1574 and 1583, although she was apparently not resident in the Palace after Selim II's death.
-Although in the past she also had influence over many things as a Haseki, she mostly just supported Selim from the background and gradually built up her own circles for the future.
-However, as a valide, she immediately started to work and put her own trusted people in ever higher positions to strengthen herself and her son through them.
+Nurbanu's real influence began at this time.
+She enjoyed significant power from 1574 to 1583, although she apparently did not live in the palace after Selim II's death.
+Although in the past she also had influence over many things as haseki, she mostly just supported Selim from the background and gradually built up her own circle for the future.
+However, as valide, she immediately started to work and put her own trusted people in ever higher positions to strengthen herself and her son through them.
 She was revered as Valide-i Atik Sultan ("the first strong mother of the reigning sultan") during her son's reign until her death.